top of page

 Soil Care

-After an initial tilling to prepare a brand new planting bed, the soil is thereafter left intact so as not to ruin the soil structure or harm beneficial soil microbes.
+After an initial tilling to prepare a fallow bed, the soil is thereafter left intact so as not to ruin the soil structure or harm the beneficial soil microbes.

-In the off-season, each dahlia bed is nourished with a mixed cover crop that enhances soil health by increasing organic matter, protecting from erosion, and replenishing nutrients for next season’s dahlias.
-This cover crop is terminated each spring through solarization.
+In the off-season, each dahlia bed is nourished with a mixed cover crop that enhances soil health by increasing organic matter, protecting it from erosion, and replenishing nutrients for next season’s dahlias.

 Biodiversity

-To increase plant biodiversity in our dahlia patch, every tenth bed is planted as a “bio bed” (short for “biodiversity bed”) in which we select plants that bring in beneficial insects and feed local pollinators—two things dahlias aren’t great at!
+To increase biodiversity in our dahlia patch, we include “bio beds” (short for “biodiversity beds”) in which we grow a variety of plants that are known to bring in beneficial insects and feed local pollinators—two things dahlias raised for cut flowers aren’t great at!

-These beds are seeded and/or planted with local wildflowers, yarrow, echinacea, calendula and comfrey.
+These beds are seeded and/or planted with native wildflowers, yarrow, echinacea, aster, salvia, black-eyed Susan, calendula and comfrey.

 iStock-1337787566.jpg